 The M/Y Princess Dhonkamana is 31 metres long liveaboard that operates dive safaris in the Maldives.
 The boat operator has been organizing cruises here for more than 30 years and has a wealth of professional experience to draw upon.
 They have a passion for the sea and love to share this and their vast knowledge of the local marine life with guests.
 Safaris focus on both diving and snorkeling, and exploring some of stunning deserted islands and beaches for which the Maldives are famous.

-There are 9 cabins on board, 3 of which are on the upper deck and feature sea view windows.
+There are 9 cabins on board the liveaboard, 3 of which are on the upper deck and feature sea view windows.
 All the cabins have private guest bathrooms, are spacious, and are tastefully and comfortably furnished.
 Cabins are configured as double or twin, but 2 of the cabins can be used as 3-share on whole boat charters for dive clubs and groups (for a maximum private charter capacity of 20).

 There are 3 sun decks onboard Princess Dhonkamana, with plenty of sun beds, as well as a hottub Jacuzzi.
 The indoor saloon has a fully-stocked bar, TV, movie library, and music system.
-Dining take place either in the open air at the stern of the main deck, or in the indoor dining area.
+Dining take place either in the open air at the stern of the liveaboard's main deck, or in the indoor dining area.
 The food served onboard is a fusion of Italian, continental and local South Asian cuisine.
 The galley chefs present a different menu every day based on seafood, pasta, pizza, rice dishes (Risotto or Asian fried rice), vegetables, tropical fruit and homemade desserts.

 Diving is conducted from an accompanying dhoni - a dedicated dive boat where both your scuba equipment and the compressors are stored.
-This not only makes the logistics of diving with the Princess Dhonkamana very simple, it also frees up a lot of space for extra relaxation, and removes the noise of filling tanks from the mother ship.
+This not only makes the logistics of liveaboard diving with the Princess Dhonkamana very simple, it also frees up a lot of space for extra relaxation, and removes the noise of filling tanks from the mother ship.
 So whether you seek a standard central atolls liveaboard cruise in search of whale sharks and mantas, or a safari adventure to the Deep South to find pelagic sharks and fish, you can do it in style with the Princess Dhonkamana.

 There are 9 spacious cabins on Princess Dhonkamana.
-There are 3 double bed cabins on the upper deck, and 6 cabins on the lower deck - 2 with double beds ,2 with twin beds, and 2 with double and single beds.
+There are 3 double bed cabins on the upper deck, and 6 cabins on the lower deck - 2 with double beds, 2 with twin beds, and 2 with double and single beds.
 The upper deck cabins have seaview windows.
 All the cabins are en-suite (have private bathrooms).

 All the cabins have: